 So what's an appropriate RH for your collection?
 This seems like a simple question and yet… it depends.
 It depends on the needs of your collection as well as the capabilities of your buildings.

-tl:dr When setting you first RH level we recommend a range of 50-70% with daily fluctuations less than +/-10%.
-These levels will be adjusted over time based on your unique collection.
-For RH low fluctuation is more important than a tight range.
+When setting you first RH level we recommend a starting range of 50-70% with daily fluctuations less than +/-10%.
+These levels should be adjusted over time based on your unique collection and local environment.
+For RH, low fluctuation is more important than a tight range.

 An ideal environment for a collection avoids RH extremes and fluctuations.